Frequently Asked Questions in Amazon Lightsail

 Availability Zones are collections of data centers that run on physically distinct, independent infrastructure and are engineered to be highly reliable.
 Common points of failure such as generators and cooling equipment are not shared between Availability Zones.
-Additionally, Availability Zones are physically separate, so that even extremely uncommon disasters such as fires, tornados, or flooding can affect only a single Availability Zone.
+Additionally, Availability Zones are physically separate, so that even extremely uncommon disasters such as fires, tornadoes, or flooding can affect only a single Availability Zone.

-What are the Lightsail service limits?
+What are the Lightsail service quotas?

 How can I get more help?

 We're here for you.
 Our context-sensitive Help panel in Lightsail offers immediate helpful tips about your actions in the console.
 From the Lightsail console, you can also access a library of getting started guides, overviews, and how-to topics.
-And if you want to use the API or AWS CLI, Lightsail has a full API reference for all supported programming languages.
+And if you want to use the Lightsail API, or AWS CLI, Lightsail has a full API reference for all supported programming languages.
 You can also use Lightsail support resources.

 If you have a general question about how to use Lightsail, search the Lightsail documentation and support forums.